Ircama/osm-carto-tutorials/pages/30_tilemill-osm-carto.md

 ## Introduction

-The following step-by-step procedure can be used to install a working development environment of openstreetmap-carto exploiting Tilemill on a Windows PC.
+The following step-by-step procedure can be used to install [Tilemill](https://tilemill-project.github.io/tilemill/) on a Windows PC.
 It has been tested on Windows 7 32-bit and Windows 7 64-bit.[^1]

-At the time of writing, Tilemill is the only tool supporting Windows (win32 and win64).
-Alternative software like Kosmtik (official tool for openstreetmap-carto) needs Mapnik 3 and recent versions of *node-mapnik*, which at the moment cannot be installed on Windows.
+Tilemill was the original tool to effectively allow the development of the openstreetmap-carto style.
+It supports both Linux and Windows (win32 and win64).
+Anyway, TileMill for Windows is no longer in active development.
+It hosts a very old version of Mapnik/node-mapnik.
+At the moment, the suggested tool for the autohoring of OpenStreetMap stylesheets is [Kosmtik](https://github.com/kosmtik/kosmtik), which needs Mapnik 3 and recent versions of *node-mapnik* that at the moment cannot be installed on Windows; anyway, a [Docker installation of Kosmtik](https://ircama.github.io/osm-carto-tutorials/docker-kosmtik/) can be run with Windows 64-bit.
 Mapbox Studio Classic uses a different rendering technology, not compatible with OpenStreetMap Carto.
-Command line tools are not comfortable.
+(With Windows, there might be a possibility to use command line tools, that are not comfortable for autohoring.)

-Warning: TileMill is no longer in active development.
-It hosts a very old version of Mapnik/node-mapnik.
 Even if you should accomplish its installation on Windows through this manual, consider that:

 - you will not be able to exploit the latest features of Mapnik;
 - you might even fail to load the openstreetmap-carto project if someone meanwhile added a new Mapnik feature which is not supported by Tilemill;